<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1858399261104064&amp;ev=PageView&amp;noscript=1">

 Even though matching gifts are easy for donors to take advantage of, many donors are unsure if their employers even offer gift matching.
 Embedding a matching gifts database is a great first step toward getting your donors’ gifts matched.
 You should also take the opportunity to spread the word about matching gifts.

-3. Conduct prospect research.
+1. Conduct prospect research

-Prospect research is the process of identifying the alumni who have the capacity (wealth) and affinity (warmth) that indicate they may be willing to give to your fraternity or sorority.
+Prospect research is the process of identifying the alumni/ae who have the capacity (wealth) and affinity (warmth) that indicate they may be willing to give to your fraternity or sorority.
 Most often, prospect research is conducted in the early stages of a capital campaign (as part of a pre-campaign feasibility study) and used to identify potential major donors.

 When conducting prospect research, you’ll be looking for the following wealth and warmth indicators: